justAbout/lazarus/README.md

 # lazarus
-by Felix, William and Patrick
+by Felix, William and Patrick Conrad